-Elementary description of the atmosphere: its motion systems, thermal characteristics, clouds and precipitation, weather map interpretation and analysis; climates of the United States.
-The course conveys meteorological concepts in a visual, practical, and non-mathematical manner.
+Throughout this course, students will examine various elements of the atmosphere including motion systems, thermal characteristics, clouds and precipitation, weather map interpretation and analysis.
+Students will also identify the diverse climates of the United States.
+Student will learn meteorological concepts through visual, practical, and non-mathematical study.